tychii93/GameSaves/README.md

 # GameSaves
-Repository for backed up game saves
+Repository for backed up game saves<br>
+Everything that isn't a single file will be zipped for the purpose of saving space and reducing clutter.

 # Save Formats
 NES: Everdrive<br>